david-a-wheeler/flex-perms/PROPOSALS.md

 section, the key/value pair is also appended to the "current external substitutions".

-"Regex processing" takes a regex and applying the substitutions, in current local substitutions list, in *reverse* order (most recently defined backwards).
+"Regex processing" takes a regex and applies the substitutions from the current local substitutions list in *reverse* order (most recently defined first).
+This application order is different from the definition order: substitutions are *defined* in file order (first to last), but *applied* in reverse order (last to first).
 Note that this means that local substitutions can use substitution patterns previously processed, even in `substitutions.external` sections, since the current local substitutions list includes all substitutions in the